securefederatedai/openfl/README.md

 OpenFL enables data scientists to set up a federated learning experiment following one of the workflows:

 - [Director-based Workflow](https://openfl.readthedocs.io/en/latest/running_the_federation.html#director-based-workflow):
 Setup long-lived components to run many experiments in series.
-Recommended for FL research when many changes to model, dataloader, or hypterparameters are expected
+Recommended for FL research when many changes to model, dataloader, or hyperparameters are expected

 - [Aggregator-based Workflow](https://openfl.readthedocs.io/en/latest/running_the_federation.html#aggregator-based-workflow):
 Define an experiment and distribute it manually.
 All participants can verify model code and [FL plan](https://openfl.readthedocs.io/en/latest/running_the_federation.html#federated-learning-plan-fl-plan-settings) prior to execution.
 The federation is terminated when the experiment is finished